loading...

 • French

-Caroline has extensive experience acting for states and multinational corporations in investment treaty and commercial arbitrations conducted under all of the major procedural rules.
-She has advised clients in proceedings under a variety of laws and sectors ranging from construction and infrastructure to energy and private equity.
-Her experience includes providing advice on the merits and chances of success of claims submitted in arbitration.
+Caroline has extensive experience acting for many States and companies in investment treaty and commercial arbitration proceedings under the UNCITRAL, ICSID, ICC and LCIA rules.
+She regularly provides advice on the merits and chances of success of claims submitted in arbitration.

 Background